Broken Safety 2

-Broken Safety 2 is the second album by American rapper 40 Cal. from Harlem, New York.
+Broken Safety 2 is the second studio album by American rapper 40 Cal. from Harlem, New York.
 It's a sequel to his debut album Broken Safety.
 It was originally scheduled to be released in June 2007 but was instead released on September 11 that same year via Diplomat Records and Koch Records.
 It features guest spots by the Dipset.

 The album was originally scheduled to include a limited-edition bonus DVD featuring Dipset footage & live performances, but the release was cancelled by the distributor.

-The first single was "Big Boys".
+The first single was "The Big Boys".